samuelgozi/firebase-firestore-lite/README.md

 const samuel = db.ref('users/samuel');
 ```

 `usersCollection` points to a collection.
 The way we know it is because of the path.
 The path is `users` and we know that the root of the database only has collections.
-So it is the same as writing `/users`.
+So, it is the same as writing `/users`.

 `samuel` points to a document because the path we used to create it was a path to a document.